-Finally, our model properly is a transportation problem, for which the literature dates back well over two centuries (see Villani (2008)).
+Our model properly is a transportation problem, whose literature dates back over two centuries (see Villani (2008)).
 Notably, it is not solved, except in special cases like Becker's.
 But we provide comparative statics predictions without ever deriving the optimal solution.
 We also build on a math literature on the PQD order.
 Lehmann (1966) introduced the PQD order, and showed that several common correlation measures are weakly positive for any matching that is PQD higher than uniform random matching.
 Cambanis, Simons, and Stout (1976) found that total output weakly rises when the matching shifts up in the PQD order whenever synergy is everywhere non-negative.
-A corollary of this result is that sorting cannot fall in the PQD order when synergy globally increases.
+Our Proposition 1 is a corollary of this result.
 Techen (1980) showed that non-negative synergy is necessary for total output to rise for any upward shift in the PQD order.